 Studying at the University of the Highlands & Islands

-Our academic calendar is divided into 2 semesters: semester 1 starts in the middle of September and continues to the end of January; semester 2 starts in February and finishes in early June.
+Our academic calendar is divided into 2 semesters: semester 1 starts near the beginning of September and usually finishes just before Christmas; semester 2 starts at the end of January and finishes in late May.
 There is a short term break from classes part-way through the semester.